OpenTTD/OpenTTD/README.md

 - *Sound mixing* - Speed of mixing active audio samples together.
 Usually this should be very fast (in the range of 0-3 ms), if it is slow, consider switching to the NoSound set.

-The frame rate is given as two figures, the simulation rate and the graphics frame rate.
-Usually these are identical, as the screen is rendered exactly once per simulated tick, but in the future there might be support for graphics and simulation running at different rates.
-When the game is paused, the simulation rate drops to zero.

-In addition to the simulation rate, a game speed factor is also calculated.
-This is based on the idea simulation speed, which is 30 milliseconds per game tick.
-At that speed, the expected frame rate is 33.33 frames/second, and the game speed factor is how close to that ideal the actual rate is.
-When the game is in fast forward mode, the game speed factor shows how much speed up is achieved.

 If the frame rate window is shaded, the title bar will instead show just the current simulation rate and the game speed factor.